-||The 2017 US-Taiwan Defense Industry Conference takes place in Princeton, New Jersey
+||The 2018 US-Taiwan Defense Industry Conference takes place in Annapolis, Maryland

-||The Council issues a press release commenting on the new Congressional Notifications for U.S. arms sales to Taiwan
+||The Council issues a press release commenting on the Congressional Notification for U.S. arms sales to Taiwan

 ||The Council and the Taipei Economic & Cultural Representative Office (TECRO) co-host the “U.S.-Taiwan Business Forum,” bringing together business leaders from Taiwan and the United States to examine the future of our bilateral economic and commercial relationship, in Washington, D.C.

-||Council President Rupert Hammond-Chambers travels to Taiwan and Hong Kong to meet with government officials and business leaders, and to promote bilateral trade and business relations
+||Council President Rupert Hammond-Chambers travels to Taiwan to attend the opening of the new American Institute in Taiwan (AIT) facilities in Taipei on June 12, 2018, and to meet with members, government officials, and business leaders to promote bilateral trade and business relations.